Frederic and the ladybird

 "Come on, let's go and get a hammer.
 It will be easier to kill them."

 They both went down into the basement.
-Isabel was happy because sometimes Benjamin wasn't very nice, but today he seemed to be in a good mood.
+Isabelle was happy because sometimes Benjamin wasn't very nice, but today he seemed to be in a good mood.

 "Let's take this hammer here.
 Where are the spiders?"